Decay of transmon qubit in a broadband one-dimensional cavity: Introduction

+We identify two distinct regimes, differentiated by the ratio of the qubit's coupling strength to the continuum bandwidth.
+When this ratio is much less than one, the system exhibits a Markovian (weak-coupling) regime, in which the resonance width is practically independent of energy within the continuum band.

+As the ratio increases, the system transitions to a regime where the resonance width becomes strongly energy-dependent.
+This is the non-Markovian (strong-coupling) regime, where the qubit interacts with the continuum faster than the continuum can erase the information from the qubit's past.

+It is worth noting that our definitions of weak- and strong-coupling regimes should not be confused with conventional definitions generally adopted in cavity QED.
+In cavity QED, these regimes are defined by the ratio of the transmon's coupling strength to its excitation frequencies.
+Throughout this paper, we remain in the conventional weak-coupling regime, where the transmon's coupling strength is much less than its excitation frequencies.

 The paper is organized as follows.
-The description of the model is given in Section II.
-The interaction between transmon qubit and the continuum is written in the form of multimode Jaynes-Cummings Hamiltonian.
-In Section III we formulate the projection operator technique for our problem.
-In Section IV the Green function method is applied to obtain the general expressions of the probability amplitudes for transmon levels.
-The matrix elements for the shift operator are calculated in Section V. The frequency of resonances and their widths are calculated in Section VI.
-In Section VII we transform the expressions for the frequency shifts and the resonance widths to continuum limit.
-In Section VIII we study the coupling between transmon qubit and continuum modes for the Gaussian form of the density of states.
-The spectral function obtained in Section VIII allow us to numerically calculate in Section IX the resonance frequencies and their widths.
+The model is described in Section II, where the interaction between the transmon qubit and the continuum is formulated as a multimode Jaynes-Cummings Hamiltonian.
+In Section III, we formulate the projection operator technique for our problem.
+In Section IV we calculate the matrix element for the shift operator of the third transmon level.
+The principal difference between the decay of a transmon and that of a two-level system is studied in Section V using the Dyson equation for the resolvent.
+Analytical expressions for resonances and widths of the third transmon level are calculated in Section VI.
+In Section VII, we transform the expressions for the frequency shifts and resonance widths into the continuum limit.
+Section VIII studies the coupling between the transmon qubit and continuum modes for a Gaussian density of states.
+The spectral function obtained in Section VIII allows us to numerically calculate the resonance frequencies and their widths in Section IX.

+In Appendix B the Green's function method is applied to obtain general expressions for the probability amplitudes of the transmon levels.
+The influence of the higher transmon levels on the decay of transmon qubit is considered in Appendix B.